w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

   bring.
 - A referendum can enter and exit the confirmation period.
 Each time it exits, the confirmation period resets.
-For example, if the confirmation period is 20 minutes and a referendum enters it just for 5 min, next time it enters, it must stay for 20 minutes (not 15 minutes).
+For example, if the confirmation period is 20 minutes and a referendum enters it just for 5 min, the next time it enters, it must stay for 20 minutes (not 15 minutes).
 - If a referendum fails to be confirmed for at least the confirmation period, it fails, it does not go to the enactment period, and it must be resubmitted (see below).